Peace, Justice and International Law Research Group

 Postgraduate research

-The MPhil/PhD programme in Law at Middlesex University supports a thriving community of approximately 30 doctoral researchers at any one time.
-The programme prioritises the recruitment of high-calibre candidates with a strong commitment to international law and justice.
+The MPhil/PhD programme in Law at Middlesex University supports about 30 doctoral researchers at any one time.
+The programme recruits high-calibre candidates with a strong commitment to international law and justice.

 • Dr Elena Borsacchi - the interest(s) of justice and international criminal law